 The Content Uniformity Trap: What Happens in the Hopper

-One of the most common, least talked-about issues with Bacopa gummies is time-based separation.
-You can mix a batch that looks uniform, only to find that the slurry changes character while it sits during depositing.
+One of the most common and least-talked-about issues with Bacopa gummies is time-based separation.
+You mix a batch that looks uniform, only to find the slurry changes character while it sits during depositing.

 - The batch is mixed to spec and appears homogeneous.